WarlockW/uer/Instructions.md

                             --master_ip tcp://9.73.138.133:12345 --encoder bert --target bert
 ```

-#### Pre-training model size
+#### Pretraining model size
 In general, large model can achieve better results but lead to more resource consumption.
-We can specify the pre-trained model size by *--config_path*.
+We can specify the pre-trained model size by *--config_path* .
 Commonly-used configuration files are included in *models* folder.
 For example, we provide 4 configuration files for BERT model.
-They are *bert_large_config.json*, *bert_base_config.json*, *bert_small_config.json*, *bert_tiny_config.json*.
+They are *bert_large_config.json* , *bert_base_config.json* , *bert_small_config.json* , and *bert_tiny_config.json* .
 We provide different pre-trained models according to different configuration files.
 See model zoo for more details.
 The example of doing incremental pre-training upon BERT-large model:
 ```
 python3 pretrain.py --dataset_path dataset.pt --vocab_path models/google_zh_vocab.txt \